 What code want to say:

-- We create a Flutter project and a StatefulWidget named
+- We create a Flutter project and a StatefulWidget named DynamicGridViewExample.

-), we initialize a List of Strings nameddata
+- In the state class (_DynamicGridViewExampleState), we initialize a List of Strings nameddatawith some sample items.

-method returns a Scaffold widget containing an AppBar, a dynamic GridView, and a FloatingActionButton. - The dynamic GridView is created using the
+- The buildmethod returns a Scaffold widget containing an AppBar, a dynamic GridView, and a FloatingActionButton.

-constructor, allowing for the efficient creation of grid items based on the length of the data. - The
+- The dynamic GridView is created using the GridView.builderconstructor, allowing for the efficient creation of grid items based on the length of the data.

-property is used to configure the layout of the grid, specifying the number of columns (crossAxisCount
+- The gridDelegateproperty is used to configure the layout of the grid, specifying the number of columns (crossAxisCount) and the spacing between them.

-the function is responsible for creating each grid item.
-It takes an index and returns a widget to be displayed at that index in the grid. - The FloatingActionButton is used to demonstrate the dynamic nature of the GridView.
+- The FloatingActionButton is used to demonstrate the dynamic nature of the GridView.
 When pressed, it adds a new item (‘New Item’) to the list, triggering a rebuild of the UI with the updated data.

 Output: